 Frequently Asked Questions

-Can I cash out my variable life insurance policy?
+Can you lose money in a variable life insurance policy?

 Yes, you can lose money in a variable life insurance policy if the invested portion performs poorly, reducing the cash value and potentially the death benefit.